TalonFloof/OkamiStation/docs/GPUCommands.md

   Renders the Mesh stored at the given ID onto the screen (GPU Matrices are also applied as well.)
  UPLOAD_TEXTURE [0x20]
- FREE_TEXTURE [0x21]
+  u32 formatAndId
+   0: 16 Color Indexed
+   1: 256 Color Indexed
+   2: 15-bit color with 1-bit alpha
+  u32 size
+  void* data
+  void* palette (Can be a null pointer if format is 15-bit color) FREE_TEXTURE [0x21]
  BIND_TEXTURE [0x22]